ammarhaiderak/djangoChannels/README.md

 production configuration for django channels, wss, daphne, nginx

-There is not much straight forward solution on how to use **wss** websockets.
-Everything would work on simple **ws** but you would get connection failed when trying to use same websockets over https.
-So following is how I managed to use wss.
+There are not many straight forward solutions out there on how to properly use **wss** websockets.
+Everything would work on simple **ws** but you might be getting "connection failed" when trying to use same websockets over https.

+So here is how I managed to use wss.

 1. Use gunicorn for http requests i.e. use gunicorn to serve wsgi. e.g. **gunicorn project.wsgi:application --bind 0.0.0.0:8000**